lordYorden/oop-hw/Known issue report & Changelog.md

 2) You will get the following menu

-- if no questions appear when selecting option 1, Uncomment the `hardCodedQue()` call in main and run it again.

 ```
-Select a subject:
 Welcome to my Test Maker!
 Please select an option: (-1 to exit)
 1. Display all of the question from the repo (and their answers)